hexuandeng/Mono4SiMT/README.md

 pip install -r requirements.txt
 ```

-For installation guide, see [extra_installation](extra_installation.md).
+For the installation guide, see [extra_installation](extra_installation.md).

 ## Data Preparation

-All corredponding bashes are in folder data.
+All corresponding bashes are in folder data.

-1. To download corresponding datasets, go to [Google Drive](https://drive.google.com/drive/folders/1HbzxBD0klgX-EugVGB36CFVdObJJ5Uk7?usp=sharing) for cleaned dataset, or run bashs begin with 0.
+1. To download corresponding datasets, go to [Google Drive](https://drive.google.com/drive/folders/1HbzxBD0klgX-EugVGB36CFVdObJJ5Uk7?usp=sharing) for cleaned dataset, or run bashes begin with 0.

 ```bash
 cd data